-According to a 2004 National Endowment of the Arts study, fewer people read.
+Back in 2007, a National Endowment of the Arts report showed that fewer people read.

 Americans in almost every demographic group were reading fiction, poetry, and drama—and books in general—at significantly lower rates than 10 or 20 years earlier.

-According to the study, young people in particular are reading less than they did even 20 years ago, and this reading habit diminishes as they reach their late teens.
-Things don’t really change in college either:
+According to the study, young people in particular were reading less than they did even 20 years prior, and this reading habit was diminishing as they reached their late teens.
+Things didn’t really change in college either:

 By the time they become college seniors, one in three students read nothing at all for pleasure in a given week.

-And these habits formed early can be correlated with the habits of the family as a whole.
+These habits were correlated with the habits of the family as a whole.

 American families are spending less on books than at almost any other time in the past two decades….